-Received from Rock Star PR & Literary Consulting, for free, for review consideration.
+Received from Rock Star PR & Literary Consulting in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Cover image and summary from Goodreads: